codio/site/source/docs/boxes/request-language.html.md

 ---
-title: "Requesting New Languages"
+title: "Requesting Languages & Components"
 class_name: docs
 full_width: true
 ---

-Although our initial offering only supports Node.js and Ruby out of the box, we will be adding the ability to install new languages.
+You have the ability to add new languages and components from using Box Parts.
+We have plenty of these already but you can also request us to add new Box Parts, which we can do very easily.

-If you are interested in us supporting a new language, please email support@codio.com.
+Please check the [Box Parts](/docs/boxes/box-parts) chapter for details.